-Join Alan Simon for an in-depth discussion in this video Exploring the analytics taxonomy, part of Foundations of Business Analytics: Prescriptive Analytics.
+Join Alan Simon for an in-depth discussion in this video Exploring the analytics taxonomy, part of Business Analytics: Prescriptive Analytics.

 - We tend to use the term analytics in an all-encompassing manner but in reality we have a number of different flavors of analytics to work with and each of these has its own specific purpose.
 All of these flavors should actually come together though to provide the broadest and deepest possible data-driven insights that we're after.
 Our simplest form of analytics and one that we've actually been working with for a number of years under different labels is called descriptive analytics.
 Then we have predictive analytics, discovery analytics, and then the subject of this course, prescriptive analytics.

 Let's take a look at what each of these types of analytics do for us.
 A relatively straightforward taxonomy for these different flavors of analytics can help us see how they relate to one another.
 You can think of each of these types of analytics in the context of the types of questions you would ask and then the types of answers you would get to those questions.
 When we look at our simplest form, descriptive analytics, these are the types of questions along the lines of tell me what happened and why it happened as well as tell me what's happening right now and then why.
 Predictive analytics ask questions such as tell me what is likely to happen and why.

 They look into the future whereas descriptive analytics typically look into the past or the present.
 When we come to discovery analytics, these are questions along the lines of looking for something interesting and important within all of our data even without asking very specific questions.
 So in other words we tend to be mining through our data and looking for interesting patterns and correlations and we'll talk more about those later.
 Finally prescriptive analytics, the subject of this course, guides us in telling us not only what is going on or what might have happened or what is likely to happen but what we should do about it and other things related to specific business actions we should be taking.